 As per plan, the S1 model will support 4:2:2 10-bit 4K/30p internal recording and 4:2:2 10-bit 4K/60p external and a V-Log much later than the launch date, wherein the users will have to pay an additional fee on top of the camera’s initial cost in order to avail them.

 For the similarities between the two, here’s a brief skim through some points:

 - The S1 and S1R cameras can identify human bodies and animals for subject tracking; equipped with

 - the AI-assisted autofocus system, one also focuses on human eyes, but not those of your pets.

 - Burst: 6FPS in continuous autofocus, 9FPS in single-focus

 - USB-C 3.1 Gen 1 PD (can plug into external PD battery pack while shooting)

-In recent past, The GH5, G9, and GH5s high-end Mirrorless cameras that Panasonic has released since 2017 have already hit the bull’s eye as professionals.
+In the recent past, the GH5, G9, and GH5s high-end Mirrorless cameras that Panasonic has released since 2017 have already hit the bull’s eye as professionals.
 The camera is up for grabs here at the large discount rates.

-The high-level amateurs across the world have lapped up the models due to the excellent quality of their pictures with the technology to capture the myriad hues of life in all its vitality.
-And Panasonic owes all of this to world’s-first*6 support for 4K 60p/50p video recording, and the world’s fastest autofocus*7 function through the company’s proprietary DFD technology.
+High-level amateurs across the world have lapped up the models due to the excellent quality of their pictures with the technology to capture the myriad hues of life in all its vitality.
+And Panasonic owes all of this to the world’s-first*6 support for 4K 60p/50p video recording, and the world’s fastest autofocus*7 function through the company’s proprietary DFD technology.